syncfusion-content/wpf-docs/wpf/SfDiagram/Tools.md

 ![](Tools_images/Tools_img3.jpg)

-Diagram allows you to estabish connection with Node/Port as soon as you click on the Node/Port.
+Diagram allows you to establish connection with Node/Port as soon as you click on the Node/Port.

 ### Text